zuplo/docs/docs/articles/monetization-webhook-setup.md

 ## 1/ Configure Plans

-When Stripe calls your Zuplo API with a webhook it will connect the Stripe Subscription and Product with the Plan in your Zuplo API.
+When Stripe calls your Zuplo API with a webhook event it will connect the Stripe Subscription and Product with the Plan in your Zuplo API.
 In order for this to work, you'll need to create Plans in your Zuplo Metering Service.